The Missing Reel: Plot

 While checking a preview for a film noir directed by Olivia Wilde and starring Zac Efron, Matt is informed that a film reel containing the third act is missing, with Sal suspecting that someone stole it because Matt canceled the film's wrap party due to budget limitations.
 Matt sets out to find it, not just because they would be forced to reshoot it, but because he fears that it might be leaked and prompt other directors to shoot in digital rather than using film stock.

 The camera assistant tells Matt and Sal that Efron was seen near the trailer where the reels were kept, so Matt sneaks into Efron's trailer to find any possible evidence, discovering an envelope of cash in his trailer addressed to costume designer Evelyn.
 She retrieves it and exchanges it with a man with a wrist tattoo for a box, before leaving for the Chateau Marmont.
 Efron soon arrives, and while Sal claims he is leaving, Matt notices him returning.
 Matt sneaks into the hotel by pretending to be a waiter, confronting Efron and Sal.
-He realizes that the film's crew is actually having a secret wrap party hosted by Efron, and that neither Matt and Wilde were asked to attend because the crew is tired of them.
+He realizes that the film's crew is actually having a secret wrap party Efron paid for out of his own pocket, and that neither Matt or Wilde were asked to attend because the crew is tired of them.
 He also finds that Evelyn's box is actually custom hats for the crew.

 Matt informs Efron about the missing reel, and he warns that they must find it because he will be unavailable for reshoots.
 Matt and Sal reconcile and decide to take a few drinks.
 They find a man with the wrist tattoo, but realize other extras had it, including Wilde.
 Remembering that Efron said Wilde was unhappy with the sequence, they deduce she stole the reel.
 They confront her at the set, and she reveals she has the reel in her bag.
-She disliked the sequence as Matt did not give them a proper budget and stole it to force him to cede, but also kept the reel because she loves her own cameo.
-After giving chase, Sal takes the reel, but is accidentally hit by a car.
-Wilde retrieves it and finally destroys the reel by letting it roll downhill, devastating Matt.
-In his narration, Matt reveals that he had to sell his Corvette to Efron for $2 million and spend extra money to pay for the reshoots.
+She disliked the sequence as Matt did not give them a proper budget and stole it to force him to cede but also kept the reel because she loves her own cameo.
+After giving chase, Sal takes the reel but is accidentally hit by a car.
+Wilde retrieves it and then deliberately destroys the reel by rolling it downhill, devastating Matt.
+In his narration, Matt reveals that he had to sell his Corvette to Efron for $2 million for reshoots to avoid being sued by Wilde for breach of contract.